BanG Dream!: Print

 BanG_Dream!
 Star Beat by Ishida and Nakamura debuted in Monthly Bushiroad on January 8, 2015.
 Featuring numerous differences in character traits from the current series, the manga consisted of twelve chapters and ran from the magazine's February 2015 to January 2016 issues.
 A light novel by Nakamura and illustrated by Hitowa, which follows Star Beats story, was published on August 25, 2016, by ASCII Media Works under their Dengeki Bunko imprint.

 A manga series following the redesigned universe, BanG Dream! by Mami Kashiwabara and Nakamura, was serialized in Monthly Bushiroad from April 2016 to February 2019.
 Shogakukan Asia acquired the rights to translate the manga into English in February 2017; although the company first released the manga in Southeast Asia, its license was not exclusive to the region.
 2016 and 2017 saw the release of two four-panel manga with Hakuto Shiroi's Yonkoma: Bandori!, which debuted in ASCII Media Works' seinen manga magazine Dengeki G's Comic and concluded in 2017, and the surrealist Banban Doridori by Nyaromeron in Sogakukan's Coro Coro Aniki.

 In 2017, the first non-Poppin'Party-centric manga, BanG Dream!
 Girls Band Party!
 Roselia Stage, was written by Pepako Dokuta and circulated in Overlap's magazine Gardo Comics from February to September.
 On March 2, 2020, Tokyopop announced it had licensed the series for North American release.
 Raise A Suilen also received a series, titled RAiSe!
 The story of my music, by Nakamura and art by Ryū Shihara; RAiSe! began in 2019 in Monthly Bushiroad.

 An anthology series manga of the chibi anime spin-off BanG Dream!
 Girls Band Party!
 Pico was published by Bushiroad and released by Kadokawa Corporation on March 14, 2019.
 Titled BanG Dream!
 Garupa Pico Comic Anthology, the book is a compilation work from 17 artists.
 An online manga titled BanG Dream!
 Girls Band Party!
 The First Page, which retells event stories from the game, was released on March 16, 2021.

+A manga adaptation of the BanG Dream!
+Yume∞Mita anime adaptation titled BanG Dream!
+Yume∞Mita Arale∞Arabu-ration is set to begin serialization on the Comic Growl website on July 24, 2026.